 - 1. From the Access Points page, locate the zone from where you want to create a new zone. - 2.
-Click More and select Create New Zone from Template, the Create New AP Zone from Zone Template form appears. - 3.
+Click More and select Create New Zone from Template, a dialog box appears. - 3.
 In Zone Name, enter a name for the new AP zone. - 4.
-Select the required template from the Template Name drop-down.
+Select the required template from the Template Name drop-down. - 5.
+Click OK.
+The page refreshes and and the new zone is created.